rmaiti01/rmaiti01.github.io/_pages/about.md

   - /about.html
 ---

-Hi everyone!
+Hello everyone!
 I am Rajarshi Maiti, a third-year BSc Maths student at Queen's University Belfast.
 I am primarily interested in analytic number theory but I am interested in learning more about other fields of mathematics.

 Education
 ======